networkteam/sentry_client/README.md

 ### Environment variables

-The new Sentry SDK 2.x has some [environment variables](https://docs.sentry.io/error-reporting/configuration/?platform=php#dsn) which can be used, for example in a .htaccess file:
+Since Sentry SDK 2.x there are [environment variables](https://docs.sentry.io/error-reporting/configuration/?platform=php#dsn) which can be used, for example in a .htaccess file:

 ```apacheconfig
 SetEnv SENTRY_DSN http://public_key@your-sentry-server.com/project-id